craig-m/mpcontainer/README.md

 ## Kubernetes

 Deploying MPContainer to [Kubernetes](https://kubernetes.io/) is a work in progress.
-The images are on [DockerHub](https://hub.docker.com/u/crgm).

 Thanks to [0x646e78](https://github.com/0x646e78) for most of the initial commits here.